angtheman3/angtheman3/README.md

 ###

-<h6 align="left">I am a 3rd year Theoretical Physics student at UCL with a deep passion for software engineering, machine learning, and data science applications. <br><br>Feel free to check out all my projects and get in contact!!</h6>
+<h4 align="left">I am a 3rd-year Theoretical Physics student at University College London, deeply passionate about software engineering, machine learning, and data science applications. 🌌🔬<br><br>Most of my work revolves around using Python and related frameworks and libraries to solve machine learning problems, such as with CERN's ATLAS LHC team.
+But, I'm constantly exploring and learning new skills, especially in the broader software field.<br><br>Here are a few things about me:<br><br>• I was born and raised in the small city of Francistown, Botswana.
+That's home! 🏠<br><br>• Initially, I was terrified of the tech/software field.
+However, I realized that all my projects and work had naturally been directly related to it over the years, and I've always gravitated towards it! 🖥️🌐<br><br>• I genuinely find machine learning and the entire AI field really cool - like, honestly!
+I know AGI is something that's a bit scary, but honestly, if I get to interact with a human-like robot in my lifetime, I’d be really happy with that haha! 😄🤖</h4>

 ###